ComposableAnalytics/Composapy/README.md

 #### run

-If there are any external inputs in the dataflow, you can supply them with (_kwarg_ `external_inputs`).
+If there are any external inputs in the DataFlow, you can supply them with (_kwarg_ `external_inputs`).
 It takes the external input name as a key and the external input value as value.
 You can find more about external input modules [here](https://github.com/ComposableAnalytics/Docs/blob/master/docs/DataFlows/06.DataFlow-Reuse.md#creation).

 - run(id: int) -> DataFlowRun